raspstephan/raspstephan.github.io/index.md

 ![animation]({{ site.url }}/assets/banner.jpg)

-Hi, my name is Stephan Rasp.
+Hi, I'm Stephan.

-Currently, I am a PhD student at Ludwig-Maximilian-University in Munich.
-My research deals with the predictability of severe weather on the convective scale and the parameterization of turbulence and convection in atmospheric models.
+I am a PhD student at LMU Munich with a focus on numerical weather prediction.
+I have also recently found a passion for deep learning and have tackled several problems in atmospheric science using neural networks.

-On this little website you can find out more [about me](https://raspstephan.github.io/cv/) and [my research](https://raspstephan.github.io/research/) or check out [my blog](https://raspstephan.github.io/blog/)!
+On this website you can read more [about me](https://raspstephan.github.io/cv/), [my weather research](https://raspstephan.github.io/weather_research/), [my deep learning research](https://raspstephan.github.io/dl_research/)  or check out [my blog](https://raspstephan.github.io/blog/)!